 When writing in English and across the curriculum, we use a wide range starting points, including: drama, picture books, children's fiction and non-fiction, visitors, visits, pictures and video.
 By providing a variety of inspiring sources, the children are engaged and keen to write.
 The children write for a variety of purposes and audiences.
 They also develop their understanding of writing genres for non-fiction and fiction.
 Careful tracking is in place to ensure that pupils in both KS1 and KS2 have opportunities to write in a variety of genres.
 The skills of grammar and punctuation are embedded across the curriculum, and children apply these in their writing in all subjects.

-Across the federation time is planned each day to discuss the Vocabulary Ninja Word of the Day.
-Each day there is a new word and definition for the children to learn.
-At the Infant School the teacher discusses the new word with the children and then the children will say a sentence using the new vocabulary.
-At the Junior School, the children then embed this new knowledge by writing their own sentence using the word of the day.
+Across the federation time is planned discuss new vocabulary.
+At the Infant School the teacher discusses the daily vocabulary word with the children and then the children will say a sentence using the new vocabulary.
+At the Junior School, the children then embed this new knowledge by completing activities linked to the word.

 Each classroom has a vocabulary dozen display for each unit of work so that we can immerse the children with specific vocabulary for that text and support their understanding of these words.
 It allows the children to learn and retrieve specific vocabulary to use in their own work.

-From Year 2 we follow the No-Nonsense spelling scheme and Years 1-6 use Purple Mash spelling each week to focus on spelling patterns.
-No-Nonsense Spelling links to the National Curriculum guidelines for Statutory and Non-Statutory words.
-Where possible, links are also made to learn spelling patterns in reading and writing in English lessons.
+From Key Stage 1, children learn spelling alongside their Twinkl phonics learning.
+In Key Stage 2, spelling is taught and linked directly to the National Curriculum guidelines for Statutory and Non-Statutory words.
+Links are also made to learn spelling patterns in reading and writing in all English lessons.

 In KS1 the children have daily English lessons which are planned to inspire the children's writing.
 The children write for a range of purposes, for example, work linked to a text, starting with a video clip or an educational visit.
 There is a focus on sentence structure and grammar to enable the children to write coherently in their written work in English and across the curriculum.